skeswa/conveyr/README.md

     .create();
 ```
 ### Using Actions
 Actions are simply functions and should be treated as such.
 Actions can be invoked with up to _one argument_.
-This argument is called the **payload** of the Action, and its format is specified by the `payload()` function (example above).
+This argument is called the **payload** of the Action, and its format is specified by the `accepts()` function (example above).
 If the payload format is specified, then Conveyr will perform validation on Action invocations to make sure the payload is correct.
 ```javascript
 import {SomeAction} from './my-actions';